subscribe ~ e-book ~ kindle/paperback/hardcover ~ table of contents

 The acid came early.
 First semester.
 I’d bought a hundred hits of purple Owsley from a connection — tiny barrels, supposedly the purest LSD on the market.
 The trip went sideways almost immediately.
 Whether the barrel-making machine had been faulty or I simply wasn’t prepared for what pure psychedelics could do to a mind that had spent eighteen years under my father’s rigid control, the dose hit like a freight train.
 Ego dissolution.
 Terror.
 The boundaries of self liquefying into something vast and incomprehensible.

-Pete talked me through it.
+Pete, from down the hall, talked me through it.
 He was one of those people who radiated calm the way some people radiate anxiety — a natural steadiness that you didn’t fully appreciate until you needed it.
 Hours in a garden somewhere on campus, the world fractured into kaleidoscopic geometry, Pete’s hand on my shoulder, Pete’s voice cutting through the chaos: “You don’t need to hold on.
 Let go.
 That’s what you’re supposed to do.”

 The next morning, my father was at the door.